AlemayehuB/lin_prad/README.md

 |--tol| The Gauss-Seidel tolerance.
 DEFAULT:1.0E-04 |
 |--iter| The number of Gauss-Seidel iterations.
 DEFAULT:4000|

-The number of Gauss-Seidel iterations: This number represents the number of iterations that in the Gauss-Seidel method.
+**The number of Gauss-Seidel iterations**: This number represents the number of iterations that in the Gauss-Seidel method.
 Changing this number may affect the results if it hasn't reached converegence.

-The Gauss-Seidel tolerance: This number represents  limit  and a resudial value that is calculated every iteration.
+**The Gauss-Seidel tolerance**: This number represents  limit  and a resudial value that is calculated every iteration.
 If the resudial value reaches this limit the Gauss-Seidel method should stop.

 For more info check out pages 8 and 9: https://arxiv.org/abs/1603.08617